-Identity & Access Control Lead at Rock Solid Knowledge, Pluralsight Author, and Speaker.
-I specialize in IdentityServer and all things Identity, OAuth, and OpenID Connect.
-I'm also a big fan of Azure.
+I'm the Identity & Access Control Lead at Rock Solid Knowledge, and a Pluralsight Author.
+I specialize in IdentityServer and all things Authentication, Identity, OAuth, and OpenID Connect.

-I work mainly with C# and ASP.NET Core, creating identity solutions for both external customers and for commercial IdentityServer products.
-When not working with these technologies I dabble with languages such as Kotlin, Python, and Typescript.
+I mainly work with C# and ASP.NET Core, but otherwise, I dabble with languages such as Kotlin, Go, and Typescript.

-I'm relatively new on the speaking circuit, but I'm finding it immensely enjoyable, whether it's user groups, conferences, or recorded mediums.
+I sometimes make an appearance on the speaking circuit, whether it's user groups, conferences, or recorded.

-The best way to keep up to date with me is by following me on Twitter.
-Please also contact me here if you have an article request.
-If you're not a fan of twitter you can find me on most other social media platforms using the alias: scottbrady91.
+The best way to keep up to date with me is by following me on Twitter or LinkedIn.
+Feel free to reach out if you have an article request.
+If you are not a fan of twitter you can find me on most other social media platforms using the alias scottbrady91.

 If you want to get in contact about speaking engagements, please email me at [email protected].
-I usually speak about or run workshops on IdentityServer and OpenID Connect, however when Dom & Brock are hogging this topic I enjoy talking about ASP.NET Core, Azure, Docker, and OpenID Connect on other platforms.
+I usually speak about or run workshops on IdentityServer4 and OpenID Connect; however, when Dom & Brock are hogging this topic, I enjoy talking about ASP.NET Core, Authentication, and FIDO2.
 Travel & expenses are requested to offset my employer's loss of a resource.

-Please contact me through the above channels for consultancy, referencing this site in your enquiry.
+Please contact me through the above channels for consultancy, referencing this site in your inquiry.
 The IdentityServer options include training, workshops, consultancy, and even development time where my team and I will develop a custom IdentityServer solution for you.
-General consultancy includes Xamarin and Umbraco options, and training across a variety of platforms and skill level.

-I can look a little different up close as I have a condition called Vitiligo which has caused some pigmentless patches of skin on my face and hands.
-Luckily for me, I'm lily white anyway, but this condition affects a lot of people and can really affect someone's confidence and life.
+I can look a little different during the summer months due to a condition called Vitiligo, which has caused pigmentless patches of skin on my face and hands.
+Luckily for me, I'm lily-white and live in Britain, but this condition affects a lot of people and can affect your confidence and life.

 The bride in the picture is my beautiful wife, Rachel, on our wedding day.
-I used to look down on people for using their wedding photos on their professional profiles, but I get it now.
-That was the best day of my life.
+That was easily the best day of our lives so far.

-I initially started this site to document my learning of OpenID Connect and IdentityServer, however thanks to the early success of those articles, and later the job they earnt me, I now work full time with these technologies.
+I initially started this site to document my learning process of OpenID Connect and IdentityServer.
+However, thanks to the early success of those articles, and later the job they earnt me, I now work full time with these technologies.